.png)

 Amy Blake, LCSW

-Helping people heal, grow and make transformational change in their lives is my passion.
+Empowering people heal, grow and make transformational change in their lives is my passion.

 Education: